shihabcse1/clean-code-JS/Readme.md

 ## **Variables**

-### Use meaningful and pronounceable variable names
+### Use meaningful and pronounceable variable names:

 **❌**